fairymavisv/StockPortfolio/README.md

-# Stock Portfolio Project - ReCOMP3900
+# Stock Portfolio Project - Re COMP3900
 ## Introduction

 Welcome to the `Stock Portfolio` project, a comprehensive full-stack application designed as part of the undergraduate course COMP3900.
 This project serves not only as an academic endeavor but also as a personal journey of redemption and technical improvement.